Fariba-Kamani/lets-padel/README.md

 ### Colour Scheme

-The Let’s Padel color scheme draws inspiration from the hues commonly seen on padel courts throughout Stockholm.
-These colors typically include blue, black, and white.
+The Let’s Padel colour scheme draws inspiration from the hues commonly seen on padel courts throughout Stockholm.
+These colours typically include blue, black, and white.
 The goal was to evoke the same feeling as being on a padel court while maintaining a minimalistic design to avoid visual overload, especially for users with Autism.

-The header background features an image of a padel court, with the dominant color being rgb(18, 128, 223) or #1280DF.
-This color choice also influenced the footer color across all three web pages.
+The header background features an image of a padel court, with the dominant colour being rgb(18, 128, 223) or #1280DF.
+This colour choice also influenced the footer colour across all three web pages.
 To ensure readability, the menu bar links and Font Fantastic icons in the footer are white, creating contrast against the blue background.

 The header title stands out with a slightly different white shade, rgb(250, 250, 243) or #FAFAF3, compared to other links in the navigation bar and footer.
-For desktop screens, a hovering effect changes the content color of the header and footer to rgb(230, 191, 49) or #E6BF31, maintaining contrast against their backgrounds.
+For desktop screens, a hovering effect changes the content colour of the header and footer to rgb(230, 191, 49) or #E6BF31, maintaining contrast against their backgrounds.

 On mobile screens, navigation links appear in a drop-down menu, opening on a transparent rich black background (rgba(1, 1, 21, 0.2)).
 This ensures visibility against the header background image while keeping the image itself visible.
 For tablet and desktop screens, a fixed navigation bar beneath the header image displays the navigation links at all times.
 To distinguish the navbar from the header image, I used rgb(44, 36, 155) or #2C249B.

 The body sections alternate between white and Aliceblue backgrounds, aiding users in understanding where one section ends and another begins.
 Black is used for the font colour on the body to ensure contrast and better visibility.

-Lastly, button borders (on all screen sizes) and the fieldset borders (on tablet and desktop screens) share the same blue color as the header image and footer, which is rgb(18, 128, 223).
-This design creates cohesion with the rest of the website’s color scheme while remaining noticeable to users.
+Lastly, button borders (on all screen sizes) and the fieldset borders (on tablet and desktop screens) share the same blue colour as the header image and footer, which is rgb(18, 128, 223).
+This design creates cohesion with the rest of the website’s colour scheme while remaining noticeable to users.

 ![The Let's Padel Colour Scheme](assets/images/lets-padel-color-scheme.png)